-When you set up an Irish Limited Company for the first time, you need to prepare a company constitution.
-In this constitution, you need to define how your shares will be classed.
+When setting up an Irish Limited Company for the first time, you must prepare a company constitution.
+In this constitution, you must define how your shares will be classed.
 For instance, if you want shareholders to have more or less decision-making power, dividends you can choose to give them a different class of share.

-When you are starting out in business or if it’s your first time setting up a company in Ireland, we recommend issuing “Ordinary Shares”, which outline standard rights and powers for its shareholders.
-“Ordinary Shares” are the most common share class in Ireland, and most constitutions will have this share class.
+When starting a business or if it’s your first time setting up a company in Ireland, we recommend issuing “Ordinary Shares”, which outline standard rights and powers for its shareholders.
+“Ordinary Shares” are Ireland’s most common share class, and most constitutions will have this class.

 When to create different share classes?

-In order to make these changes, your company constitution will need to be changed and we advise that you seek professional, outsourced support from an expert Company Secretary firm, such as Accountant Online, to help you with the paperwork.
+To make these changes, your company constitution will need to be changed.
+We advise that you seek professional, outsourced support from an expert Company Secretary firm, such as Accountant Online, to help you with the paperwork.

 Can I change the share capital in the future?

-As businesses grow and change, your share capital may need to change too.
-For instance, you may take on new shareholders, offer shares to longstanding directors or employees, or some shareholders may exit and need to transfer their shares to another shareholder.
+As businesses grow and change, your share capital may need to change, too.
+For instance, you may take on new shareholders and offer shares to longstanding directors or employees, or some shareholders may exit and need to transfer their shares to another shareholder.

-The types of paperwork involved will depend on the changes being made, so we recommend that you speak to a professional Company Secretarial Firm, like Accountant Online.
+The types of paperwork involved will depend on the changes, so we recommend that you speak to a professional Company Secretarial Firm, like Accountant Online.
 We will listen to your requirements and advise on the best way forward so you can remain compliant with Company Law.

 Tom is a Fellow Chartered Certified Accountant (FCCA) and Chartered Tax Advisor (CTA) and is Accounting Team Manager at Accountant Online.
 Areas of expertise include Accounting, Compliance, Taxation relating to small business and company directors.